MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfctoolbarscustomizedialog-class.md

 ### <a name="parameters"></a>Parametri

 *lpszCategory*<br/>
-[in] Il nome della categoria.
+in Nome della categoria.

 ### <a name="return-value"></a>Valore restituito

-TRUE se il metodo ha esito positivo. in caso contrario, FALSE.
+TRUE se il metodo ha esito positivo; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note

-L'impostazione di categoria di utente non è attualmente utilizzata dal framework.
+L'impostazione della categoria User non è attualmente utilizzata dal Framework.

 ## <a name="see-also"></a>Vedere anche